 - Well, provide one.
 Now it is just a logfile and a script.

 - Display SerialICE log in parallel with disassembly.
-Applications to consider are radare2 and IDA
+Could be integrated with radare2

 - Visualize PCI devicetree configuration sequence and allocations.